reddit/node-horse/README.md

 that you can plug in a rendering system, bind links, and have an application that works anywhere.

+The vast bulk of your application will live in your routes file (`routes.jsx` in the example below), your API library, and your views - and will be shared between the server and the client. horse's job is to get out of the way so that you don't care where the code is running, and yet you get both server-side and client-side rendering.

 A Brief Overview
 ----------------